-- Retains its shape and loft and, with proper care, can last a lifetime.
-No synthetic can beat down's longevity.
-Down holds up better over years of use.
+- Down retains its shape and loft well.
+With proper care, it can last for decades.
+Few synthetics can beat down's longevity.

 Types of Down

-Facts about Fill Power
+Down Fill Power Explained

 - The quality of the down is directly related to its fill power rating.
 Thus, down warmth is a function of both fill power and the amount of fill in a sleeping bag or garment.